 PA DUI Sentencing Chart

-Review the following PA DUI grading chart to determine what penalties you may face for your DUI charges in PA.
+Review the following chart for PA DUI penalties to determine what punishment you may face if you are convicted of your DUI charges in PA.

 Download a PDF Version of the 2023 PA DUI Sentencing Chart